-Medical assistant salaries are as flexible as the work they do.
+Medical assistant salaries in 2018 are as flexible as the work they do.
 It can be difficult to quantify statewide wages in a meaningful way, because there is so much variation that gets lost within the data.
 The Bureau of Labor Statistics reports the lowest wage as $11.86 per hour, while the top 10% highest earns an average of $20.24.
 Salaries earned by these healthcare workers tend to be based on different factors such as their experience, level of responsibility, region, credentials, and so on.

 Salaries by Metropolitan Area in North Dakota

 |Area||Total Employed||Mean Hourly Wage||Mean Annual Salary|

 It is not necessary for Medical Assistants to be certified in the state of North Dakota.
 Certification is recognized by the state, however, and certification offers many benefits.
 Any medical assistant, whether or not currently practicing, may find it necessary to obtain certification.
 These days, clinics that do not expect it are the exception rather than the rule.